 - 1. Shortfall in provisions made by the bank against adversely classified assets shall be deducted from the Tier 1 capital. - 2.
-The loans extended to DOSRI or related parties as well as loans and advances restricted by the prevailing rules and regulations shall be deducted from Tier 1 capital. - 3.
-In case the bank has provided facilities in excess of its Single Obligor Limits, 10% of all such excess exposures shall be added to the risk weighted exposure for credit risk. - Where the bank has been involved in the sale of credit with recourse facility, 1% of the contract (sale) value shall be added to the risk weight for credit risk. - 5.
-Where the banks do not have satisfactory Assets Liability Management policies and practices to effectively manage the market risks, an additional risk weight of 1% of Net Interest Income shall be added to the risk weight for credit risk.
+The loans and facilities extended to Directors, Employees (other than loans given under Employee rules), Shareholders holding more than 1% percent shares and related parties as well as loans, advances and facilities restricted by the prevailing rules and regulations shall be deducted from Tier 1 capital.

-- 6. Where the bank's liquid asset (inclusive of investment in government securities) to total deposit ratio is less than 20%, a risk weight of 0.5% of total deposit is added to total of the Risk Weighted Exposures. - 7.
+- 3. In case the bank has provided loans and facilities in excess of its Single Obligor Limits, 10% of all such excess exposures shall be added to the risk weighted exposure for credit risk. - 4.
+Where the bank has been involved in the sale of credit with recourse facility, 1% of the contract (sale) value shall be added to the risk weight for credit risk. - Where the banks do not have satisfactory Assets Liability Management policies and practices to effectively manage the market risks, an additional risk weight of 1% of Net Interest Income shall be added to the risk weight for market risk. - 6.
+Where the bank's liquid asset (inclusive of investment in government securities) to total deposit ratio is less than 20%, a risk weight of 0.5% of total deposit is added to total of the Risk Weighted Exposures. - 7.
 Where the banks do not adopt sound practices for the management of operational risk, an additional capital charge of 2% of Gross Income shall be levied for operational risks. - 8.
-Where the Gross Income determined for computation of capital charge of Operational Risk for all of the last three years is negative, 5% of the total credit and investments net of specific provisions shall be the capital charge for operational risk. - 9.
+Where the Gross Income determined for computation of capital charge of Operational Risk for all of the last three years is negative and where the banks themselves have not addressed the capital charge for operational risk, 5% of the total credit and investments net of specific provisions shall be the capital charge for operational risk. - New banks who have not completed an year of operation and hence whose gross income cannot be measured reliably and where the banks themselves have not addressed the capital charge for operational risk, shall also be required to compute their capital charge for operational risk vide the same approach as prescribed for banks with negative gross income.
+These banks may use the gross income approach from second year onwards.
+But, based on the reasonableness of the so computed capital charge for Operation Risk, during the first three years of operation, review process may require additional proportion of capital charge. - 9.
 During the course of review, where the supervisor is not satisfied with the overall risk management policies and procedures of the bank, the total risk weighted exposures of the bank shall be increased up to 5%. - 10.
 In case the bank has not achieved the desired level of disclosure requirements, the total risk weighted exposures of the bank shall be increased up to 3%. - 11.
 Banks that do not meet the eligibility requirements to claim the benefit under credit risk mitigation techniques shall not be allowed the benefit of CRM.